 Globalization.
 It’s become a tainted word because of its implications that America is somehow to blame for famine and hardships in the developing world.
 But the flip side to globalization — indeed, the more positive aspects — involve how quickly new companies can connect with the world around them.
 No more depending on physical travel to spread the message into regions that would have once been globally out of reach.

-or an entire network of cloud infrastructure services or whether you’re just a consumer waiting for the new technologies to implement themselves, prepare yourself for the future of the web.
+So whether you’re investing in a cloud server or an entire network of cloud infrastructure services or whether you’re just a consumer waiting for the new technologies to implement themselves, prepare yourself for the future of the web.
 That future belongs to the cloud.